We're Involved in Our Community

 When it comes to conservation and community support, Angler's Covey is an organization that does not sit on the sidelines.
-We have been a long-time member of Trout Unlimited; wrote the check that jump-started the Trees for Trout restoration project; have been strong supporters of Project Healing Waters and their therapeutic outreach to wounded soldiers who have made sacrifices for our country.
-We also emphatically support the Boy Scouts of America and their proven program to get youth involved in the outdoors and fishing, especially.
+We have been a long-time member of Trout Unlimited; wrote the check that jump-started the Trees for Trout restoration project; have been strong supporters of Project Healing Waters Fly Fishing and their therapeutic outreach to wounded soldiers who have made sacrifices for our country.
+We also emphatically support the Boy Scouts of America and their proven program to get youth involved in the outdoors, in general, and fishing, especially.

 From our beginning, Angler's Covey has been a major supporter of the local Pikes Peak Chapter of Trout Unlimited.
 Our staff has served on its board, our guides have contributed their time and donated trips, and we have provided countless donations to help raise funds to conserve, protect, and restore Colorado's cold-water fisheries and their watersheds with a special emphasis to those resources in the Pikes Peak Region.